-New rules governing the behaviour of lawyers, with an emphasis on tackling bullying and harassment, will come into force from 1 July.
-The changes are amendments to the Lawyers and Conveyancers Act (Lawyers: Conduct and Client Care) Rules 2008 (RCCC).
+New rules governing the behaviour of lawyers, with an emphasis on tackling bullying and harassment, came into force on 1 July.
+The changes amended the Lawyers and Conveyancers Act (Lawyers: Conduct and Client Care) Rules 2008 (RCCC).

 The amended rules include:

 The Rules can be read in full on legislation.govt.nz.

 The Law Society has produced guidance to help lawyers to understand the new obligations.
 The guidance is also intended to support and empower people who are affected by prohibited behaviour.
 Consultation on the guidance is now open.